cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 needs.
 Every organization will have a different cloud setup and tech stack, so we are using domain driven design to separate the estimation logic from both the data input source (e.g. cloud APIs, on-premise or co-located data centers) and the output source (e.g front-end dashboard, CSV, etc) so new inputs and outputs can easily be added.

-The cloud providers and services currently supported are:

-**AWS**
-* EC2 (compute)
-* Lambda (compute)
-* EBS (storage)
-* RDS (compute & storage)
-* S3 (storage)
-* Elasticache (compute)

-**GCP**
-* Compute Engine (compute)

-We started with AWS because it is the largest cloud provider by market share.
-We chose these services because they are some of the most commonly used services, and a number of other services are abstractions of these.
-For example, Elastic Container Service (ECS) and Elastic Kubernetes Services (EKS) are implemented with EC2 instances and EBS volumes, so this usage will also be shown (however currently not labelled separately).

 ### Options for cloud usage and cost data source
 We support two approaches to gathering usage and cost data for different cloud providers.
 One approach gives a more holistic understanding of your emissions whereas the other prioritizes accuracy: